 - Server and administrator credentials – these can sometimes provide the keys to the kingdom, so they must be strong and well protected.

-- Petty cash box and cheque books - small amounts of petty cash are not always an issue for many Organisations, but the problem is that often these boxes are used to secure a lot of other things that shouldn’t be there, including large amounts of cash and memory sticks with data, backups, etc.
+- Petty cash box and cheque books - small amounts of petty cash are not always an issue for most organisations, but these boxes are often used to secure other things that shouldn’t be there, such as large amounts of cash and memory sticks with data, backups, etc.

-- Keys, including access tokens like proximity fobs or cards to the office and building – all of these physical and logical keys make a difference, and could be the weak link that let’s an attacker in.
+- Keys, including access tokens such as proximity fobs or cards to the office and building – all of these physical and logical keys make a difference, and could be the weak link that lets an attacker in.

-- Contact details of customers, partners and other contacts – this used to be a big problem, when someone left to work for a competitor, they would sometimes take a customer list, this may seem less of an issue with the use of social networks like LinkedIn, where contacts are developed, but here it is relationships that should be protected and the data related to the relationships.
+- Contact details of customers, partners and other contacts – a very common problem used to be when someone left to work for a competitor, and would take a customer list.
+This may seem less of an issue with the use of social networks like LinkedIn, where contacts are developed, but here it is relationships that should be protected and the data related to those relationships.

-- All electronic devices – obviously these include a lot of access to much of the data already mentioned through the use of apps to access the data.
+- All electronic devices – obviously these include access to much of the data already mentioned through apps.

-- All confidential printed and electronic data secrets – printed material can be removed from the premises while incorrectly being assumed to be put into confidential waste.
+- All confidential printed and electronic data secrets – printed material can be removed from the premises while incorrectly being assumed to have been put into confidential waste.

-- Intellectual Property – including code, formulae, etc. and as obvious as this is, like the other items in this list, it is still surprising how many small Organisations actually get this wrong.
+- Intellectual Property – including code, formulae, etc. As obvious as this is, like the other items in this list, it is still surprising how many small organisations get this wrong.

-Many of these items may seem obvious to some organisations, and completely new to other it just depends on your own experiences and industry.
+Many of these items may be obvious to some organisations and completely new to others; it just depends on your own experiences and industry.